-That Miss June, she's a fine one.
+COMMODORE (cont'd) That Miss June, she's a fine one.
 Those girls shine to her right off.

-That's good.
+ALICE That's good.
 We could use 10 more like her.

-I bet you be a'missin' your people in Boston somedays.
+COMMODORE I bet you be a'missin' your people in Boston somedays.

-No, No. Not at all ... tell me about Angus.

-Naw, don't be lettin' that boy under your skin.
+ALICE No, No. Not at all ... tell me about Angus.
+Forever angry, I just don't understand him under your skin.
 He's a young feller, a bit moody, though.
 He be like a lot of folks in these hills.
 Don't like outsiders.